NewsCrime

 An officer in the area also heard the gunshots and responded to the location, finding a man running on foot into the backyard of a nearby residence.

-Minutes later, officers spotted a man matching the suspect's description standing in the doorway of a home in the 200 block of 9th Street.
+Minutes later, officers spotted a man matching Smith's description standing in the doorway of a home in the 200 block of 9th Street.
 He was taken into custody and to the hospital after alleging that he had ingested a large amount of narcotics.

-The man, identified by police as Tyrone Smith, admitted responsibility for the shooting and is charged with felony discharge of a firearm, failure to stop at the command of law enforcement, and public intoxication, among others.
+Smith admitted responsibility for the shooting and was charged with felony discharge of a firearm, failure to stop at the command of law enforcement, and public intoxication, among others.

 Hours later, just before midnight, Weber Area Dispatch received several reports of gunshots in the parking lot North of businesses in the 200 block of 12th Street.
-One caller reported a man attending a vehicle "meetup" had brandished and fired several rounds from an AR-style rifle before fleeing on a motorcycle.
+One caller reported a man, identified as Palmer, attending a vehicle "meetup" who had fired several rounds from an AR-style rifle before fleeing on a motorcycle.

 Nobody was injured in the shooting.

-Officers in the area observed a motocyclist who matched the suspect's description, but the driver failed to yield to officers.
+Officers in the area observed a motorcyclist who matched Palmer's description, but the driver failed to yield to officers.

 Palmer faces charges of prohibited dangerous weapon conduct, 23 charges of felony discharge of a firearm, speeding, and driving under the influence, among others.